arturmpinho/coffeeinsider/README.md

 The footer will include the points of contact with the company, devided into direct contacts and social links, the later represented solely by its representative icon from
 [FontAwesome](https://fontawesome.com/ "FontAwesome").

+#### ***Modal***
+The modal implemented when summiting the form, is one of the best ways to issue immeadiate feedback to the user.
+This addresses this user need and at the same times gives the user the sense of being under control of his/her actions.

 [[Back to top]](#table-of-contents)